pasky/pachi/README.md

   dependencies.
 - Edit Makefile, set DCNN=1, point it to where caffe is installed and build.

-Install dcnn files in current directory where pachi will run.
+Install dcnn files in current directory.
 Detlef Schmicker's 54% dcnn can be found at:
   http://physik.de/CNNlast.tar.gz